Huang Wenjuan

 Huang Wenjuan (born 9 December 2004) is a Chinese para table tennis player.
 She won the silver medal in the women's individual C8 event at the 2020 Summer Paralympics held in Tokyo, Japan.
 She also won the gold medal in the women's team C6–8 event.
+In 2024, she won two gold medals at the Summer Paralympics held in Paris, France.